ruben-beglaryan/puttyreg2sshconfig/README.md

 Usage
 -----

-Export the following path in regedit and make shure the reg file is UTF-8 encoded:
+Export the following path in regedit and make sure the reg file is UTF-8 encoded:
 [HKEY_CURRENT_USER\Software\Simontatham\PuTTY\Sessions]